MultiPoolMiner/MultiPoolMiner/README.md

 API data is available at http://localhost:3999/<resource>

-For a list of supported API commands open APIDocs.html with your web browser.
+For a list of supported API commands open [MPM directory\]APIDocs.html with your web browser.